heroku/kanshi/README.md

 reporter for output.
 An easy way to do this would be to create a Rake task to run Kanshi.

+## Configuration

+If using the `kanshi` binary, configuration is optional but is done through environment variables:

+* Kanshi will monitor all `postgres://` URLs in your environment.
+* `KANSHI_SAMPLE_DELAY` will change how often Kanshi monitors your database in seconds.
+Default: 300
+* `KANSHI_PREFIX` will change the prefix used on metrics.
+Default:
+  `kanshi`

+Environment variables have no effect on the Kanshi library code, so if executing Kanshi manually, configuration is done via the options hash passed to `Kanshi.run`:

+* `:databases`: A hash of database names to URLs ({String => String})
+* `:delay`: The delay between samples (Fixnum)

 ## Name

 Kanshi (監視) is Japanese for _surveillance_.